allisonml/Virtual-Study-Buddy/README.md

 shouldn't be the only thing they do.
 This app helps students to make sure to take care of themselves as a whole while they study (to stay healthy and not burn out) and maybe have just a little more fun along the way.

+If you look online, there are many "study with me" livestreams or videos with thousands or even millions of views.
+This would be like an application of that where instead they have a cute virtual study buddy character/animal to study with, who will be available at any time, whether you have internet or not.

 Some potential additional features:
 - Customizable intervals
 - Choose your study buddy avatar